Climate-driven water woes spark Colorado rush to conserve 'liquid gold'

 Fort Collins also has a water reservoir, so losing some from the Poudre supply wasn’t an immediate crisis.

-Workers have been building permanent structures, at a cost of some $300,000, to block fire debris from getting into the water treatment plant, said Mark Kempton, interim deputy director for utilities at Fort Collins Water Resources & Treatment.
+Workers have been building permanent structures, at a cost of some $300,000, to block fire debris from getting into the water treatment plant, said Mark Kempton, Fort Collins Utilities' interim deputy director for Water Resources & Treatment.

+It is expected to take years to clear debris from a massive 2020 fire, and wildfires are growing more frequent and destructive amid climate change.

 In the future, Kempton said, we could see “fire response becoming part of regular water rate increases.”